WangChyanhassth-2say/BlazePose_torch/full/README.md

 # BlazePose-Full

-To the full version I tried to implement totally follwed the paper.
+To the full version I tried to implement totally follwed by the paper.
 But to the output I use [SimDR](https://github.com/leeyegy/SimDR).
 You can run the lib/models/BlazePose.py to check the model layers.
 The params goes to 3.4m(for 17 keypoints), which is quite similar to the one in the paper(3.5m for 32 kerpoints).